tombrereton/umami-azure/README.md

 # Deploy

 Once logged in, we will run a simple command and follow the prompts to deploy Umami.
-To run it, clone this repository, navigate to it in terminal and then run Bicep using the following command.
+To run it, [fork and clone this repository](https://github.com/tombrereton/umami-azure), navigate to it in terminal and then run Bicep using the following command.

 ```sh